megamind1230/baka/core/w3schools-and-more-git-and-github-moc.md

 - ---

 > Push to GitHub
-- do some local changes
+- [x] do some local changes
-	- then `git push origin` to push from Git into GitHub to keep it up-to-date
+	- then `git push origin master` to push from Git into GitHub to keep it up-to-date

 - ---